-(9) Utilities filing an application for construction of a transmission facility that has been designated by the Electric Reliability Council of Texas (ERCOT) independent system operator as critical to the reliability of the ERCOT system and to be considered on an expedited basis, shall file written testimony and exhibits supporting its direct case on the same date that the application is filed with the commission.
-This requirement shall also apply to transmission lines located in other reliability councils or administered by other independent system operators provided such councils have a process for designation of critical transmission lines.

-()(10) The times for prefiling set out in this section may be modified upon a showing of good cause.
+(8) The times for prefiling set out in this section may be modified by the presiding officer upon a showing of good cause.

-()(11) Late-filed testimony may be admitted into evidence if the testimony is necessary for a full disclosure of the facts and admission of the testimony into evidence would not be unduly prejudicial to the legal rights of any party.
-A party that intends to offer late-filed testimony into evidence shall, at the earliest opportunity, inform the presiding officer, who shall establish reasonable procedures and deadlines regarding such testimony.
+(9) Late-filed testimony may be admitted into evidence if the testimony is necessary for a full disclosure of the facts and admission of the testimony into evidence would not be unduly prejudicial to the legal rights of any party.
+A party that intends to offer late-filed testimony into evidence must, at the earliest opportunity, inform the presiding officer, who will establish reasonable procedures and deadlines regarding such testimony.

 (b) Admission of prefiled testimony.
-Unless otherwise ordered by the presiding officer, direct and rebuttal testimony shall be received in written form.
+Unless otherwise ordered by the presiding officer, direct and rebuttal testimony must be received in written form.
 The written testimony of a witness on direct examination or rebuttal, either in narrative or question and answer form, may be received as an exhibit and incorporated into the record without the written testimony being read into the record.
-A witness who is offering written testimony shall be sworn and shall be asked whether the written testimony is a true and accurate representation of what the testimony would be if the testimony were to be given orally at the time the written testimony is offered into evidence.
-The witness shall submit to cross-examination, clarifying questions, redirect examination, and recross-examination.
-The presiding officer may allow voir dire examination where appropriate.
-Written testimony shall be subject to the same evidentiary objections as oral testimony.
+A witness who is offering written testimony must be sworn and must be asked whether the written testimony is a true and accurate representation of what the testimony would be if the testimony were to be given orally at the time the written testimony is offered into evidence.
+The witness must submit to cross-examination, clarifying questions, redirect examination, and recross-examination, unless the right to cross-examine the witness is waived by all parties and accepted by the presiding officer.
+The presiding officer may allow substitution of a witness or voir dire examination where appropriate.
+Written testimony is subject to the same evidentiary objections as oral testimony.
 Timely prefiling of written testimony and exhibits, if required under this section or by order of the presiding officer, is a prerequisite for admission into evidence.

 (c) Supplementation of prefiled testimony and exhibits.
 Oral or written supplementation of prefiled testimony and exhibits may be allowed prior to or during the hearing provided that the witness is available for cross-examination.
 The presiding officer may exclude such testimony if there is a showing that the supplemental testimony raises new issues or unreasonably deprives opposing parties of the opportunity to respond to the supplemental testimony.
 The presiding officer may admit the supplemental testimony and grant the parties time to respond.

 (d) Tender and service.
-On or before the date the prefiled written testimony and exhibits are due, parties shall file the number of copies required by §22.71 of this title (relating to Filing of Pleadings, Documents and Other Materials), or other commission rule or order, of the testimony and exhibits with the commission filing clerk and shall serve a copy upon each party.
+On or before the date the prefiled written testimony and exhibits are due, parties must file such testimony and exhibits in accordance with the requirements of §22.71 of this title (relating to Commission Filing Requirements and Procedures, or other commission rule or order, of the testimony and exhibits with Central Records and must serve a copy upon each party.

 (e) Withdrawal of evidence.
 Any exhibit offered and admitted in evidence may not be withdrawn except with the agreement of all parties and approval of the presiding officer.